agis/git-style-guide/README.md

 * The summary line (ie. the first line of the message) should be *descriptive* yet *succinct*.
 Ideally, it should be no longer than *50* characters.
-It should be capitalized and written in imperative present tense and should not end with a period:
+It should be capitalized and written in imperative present tense.
+It should not end with a period since it is effectively a title:

   ```shell
   # good - imperative present tense, capitalized, less than 50 characters